The Leland-Toft optimal capital structure model under Poisson observations: Introduction

 Classically, there are two models of bankruptcy in credit risk: the \emph{structural approach} and the \emph{reduced-form approach} (see \cite{Bielecki}).
-The former, first proposed by Black and Cox \cite{Black}, models the bankruptcy time as the first time the asset value goes below a fixed barrier.
-The latter models it as the first jump epoch of a doubly-stochastic (Cox) process whose jump rate is driven by another stochastic process.
-Both approaches have been extensively developed in the 2000s, and are now commonly used in the asset pricing and credit risk literatures.
-As an extension of the structural approach, the \emph{excursion (Parisian) approach} models it as the first instance at which the length \emph{the asset price stays continuously below a threshold exceeds a given grace period}.
-This is sometimes called the \emph{Parisian ruin}, motivated by the Parisian option (see \cite{Chesney}).
-In the corporate finance literatures, this has been used to model the reorganization process (Chapter 11) as in, e.g.,\cite{Francois_Morellec, Broadie}.
-Here, reorganization is undertaken whenever the asset value is below a threshold; there is a chance of recovering to reach above the threshold, but if the time of reorganization exceeds the grace period, the firm is liquidated.
-See the literature review in Section \ref{section_literature_review}.
+The former, first proposed by Black and Cox \cite{Black}, models bankruptcy time as the first time the asset value goes below a fixed barrier.
+The latter models it as the first jump epoch of a doubly stochastic process (known hereafter as the Cox process) where the jump rate is driven by another stochastic process.
+Both approaches were developed extensively in the 2000s and are now commonly used throughout the asset pricing and credit risk literature.
+An extension of the structural approach, which we call the \emph{excursion (Parisian) approach,} models it as the first instance in which the amount of time \emph{the asset price stays continuously below a threshold exceeds a given grace period}.
+Motivated by the Parisian option, this is sometimes called the \emph{Parisian ruin} (see \cite{Chesney}).
+In the corporate finance literature, the approach has been used to model the reorganization process (Chapter 11), as in \cite{Francois_Morellec, Broadie}.
+Here, reorganization is undertaken whenever the asset value is below a threshold; although there is a chance of recovering to reach above the threshold, if reorganization time exceeds the grace period, the firm is liquidated.
+For more information, see the literature review in Section \ref{section_literature_review}.